jeffpar/pcjs.v1/devices/ti57/rom/README.md

 I also verified that if the script was modified to output big-endian data, the result was identical to `ti57be.bin`.

-Here's a dump of [ti57le.bin](ti57le.bin), using `hexdump -x ti57le.bin`, with the byte offsets changed to ROM addresses:
+Here's a dump of [ti57le.bin](ti57le.bin), included all the corrections mentioned above, using `hexdump -x ti57le.bin`, with the byte offsets changed to ROM addresses:

 	Addr    0     1     2     3     4     5     6     7      8     9     a     b     c     d     e     f
 	----------------------------------------------------------------------------------------------------